GISgrids/scramble/README.md

 **nf-core/nfcorescramble** is a bioinformatics pipeline that analyses BAM files to predict mobile element insertions or deletions (MEIs or MEDs).
 It does so accordingly in two steps:

-1. Identifies cluster reads from a BAM file and outputs a TXT file.
+1. CLUSTER_IDENTIFIER: Identifies cluster reads from a BAM file and outputs a TXT file.
-2. Analyses cluster reads from the TXT file in step 1 and outputs a VCF file as well as an MEI TXT file or MED TXT file depending on the parameters chosen for analysis.
+2. CLUSTER_ANALYSIS: Analyses cluster reads from the TXT file in step 1 and outputs a VCF file as well as an MEI.TXT file or MED.TXT file depending on the parameters chosen for analysis.

 ## Usage